groupvine/gv-doc/membership/groups.md

 team.bingotech@groupvine.email
 ```

-It may also make sense to further classify your BingoTech followers
+It may also make sense to further classify your BingoTech community
-using Lists to identify some of their interests, such as "golfers" and
+members using Lists to identify some of their interests, such as
-"musiclovers".
-You could then send an email to all the musiclovers
+"golfers" and "musiclovers".
+You could then send an email to all the
-using the address:
+musiclovers using the address:

 ```
 ~list=musiclovers~~bingotech@groupvine.email